Warning: Illegal string offset 'id' in /srv/users/jonas/apps/armchairempire/public/wp-content/plugins/wp-review-pro/includes/functions.php on line 184

 A casual user does not need SLI or Crossfire.
 A casual gamer also does not need extensive overclocking capabilities.
 The ASUS Prime B350-Plus is designed for a casual user/gamer who only wants to upgrade his or her existing system to match pace with current technologies.
 This motherboard offers the latest technologies and decent overclocking features for a standard user.
 Gaming on it is a surreal experience, so this is the Ryzen motherboard meant for all kinds of users.

-- Powered by AMD Ryzen AM4 and 7th generation Athlon processors to maximize connectivity and speed with NVMe M.2, USB 3.1, DDR4 and Gigabit LAN
+- Powered by AMD Ryzen AM4, 7th generation Athlon and HD 2000 series processors to maximize connectivity and speed with NVMe M.2, USB 3.1, DDR4 and Gigabit LAN

 - 5X Protection III Hardware-level safeguards provide component longevity and reliability